 How Content is Used in ABS

-Similar to inbound marketing techniques, ABS involves developing content that’s geared to a specific audience.
+Similar to inbound marketing techniques, you can use content in account-based selling gear up a specific audience.
 Additionally, both inbound marketing and ABM use different content at different stages in the sales cycle.

-As previously mentioned, ABS involves a company-wide approach.
+As previously mentioned, account-based selling requires a company-wide approach.
 So all teams should collaborate to develop audience-focused content for the various accounts and personas.

 Below, you’ll find a variety of content types and tactics that can be used in an ABS strategy.
 These are categorized by the level of effort needed for execution.